SUNY Oneonta provides highly qualified students the opportunity to apply to regional Health Professional Schools under specialized agreements.

 Nursing

-SUNY Oneonta’s new One-Hart Nursing Collaboration with Hartwick College provides an opportunity for new first-year and transfer students who enroll in our Pre-Nursing Advising Track to transfer seamlessly into Hartwick's Bachelor of Science Nursing Program after they complete their first two years at SUNY Oneonta.
+The One-Hart Nursing Collaboration with Hartwick College provides an opportunity for new first-year and transfer students who enroll as Biology Majors in our Pre-Nursing Concentration to transfer seamlessly into Hartwick's Bachelor of Science Nursing Program after they complete their first two years at SUNY Oneonta.
+Furthermore, One-Hart aims to address nursing workforce development concerns in the greater Otsego County Region of Central New York.

-• Career opportunities: One-Hart students in their final semester at Hartwick will have the opportunity to interview for an RN position within the Bassett Healthcare Network.
+One-Hart students in their final semester at Hartwick will also have the opportunity to interview for an RN position within the Bassett Healthcare Network.

 Students in One-Hart are required to major in Biology while completing Hartwick’s Nursing Program Prerequisite coursework and Oneonta’s Dragon Academy General Education Program during the first two years at SUNY Oneonta.
 Any college credits earned in high school or transferred from another institution may necessitate adjustments to the two-year course plan at SUNY Oneonta and may impact the timing of entry into the Hartwick Phase of OneHart.
 General education courses are noted with the corresponding area.
 Students have flexibility in both the timing of the semester and the order in which they complete the Gen Ed courses that are not specific prerequisites for the nursing program.

 Students in One-Hart must earn a minimum grade of C in all prerequisite courses and an overall grade-point average of 3.0 during the Oneonta Phase.
-They will be expected to meet regularly with the Pre-Health Program Coordinator (at least once per semester) to review their course plan based on their SUNY Oneonta academic record and progress.
-While there is limited flexibility in the sequencing of biology and chemistry coursework, students are required to meet with the Pre-Health Program Coordinator to discuss semester-by-semester course planning and progress in OneHart.
+They will be expected to meet regularly with their Pre-Nursing Advisor (at least once per semester) to review their course plan based on their SUNY Oneonta academic record and progress.
+While there is limited flexibility in the sequencing of biology and chemistry coursework, meetings will focus on semester-by-semester course planning and benchmark progress in OneHart.

 One-Hart is intended as a Fall Start at SUNY Oneonta, with students transferring into Hartwick the May immediately following completion of the 4th full-time, regular semester at SUNY Oneonta (coursework details below).